amoodie/SEES_module/README.md

 ## 2.2 Download the Python code
 Visit the 'module' folder of this repository (https://github.com/kensukename2/SEES_module/tree/master/module) and download the file named "module_discharge_sediment.py".

-## 2.3 Excute the file to run the module
+## 2.3 Execute the file to run the module
-There are several ways of excuting the Python file to run the module.
+There are several ways of executing the Python file to run the module.
-Here, following two reccomended ways of file execution are presented.
+Here, following two recommended ways of file execution are presented.

 ### IDLE Editor
 IDLE stands for Integrated Development and Learning Environment.
-It allows you to edit the souce code, as well as to excute the file by simply fitting F5 key.
+It allows you to edit the source code, as well as to execute the file by simply fitting F5 key.
 Open the module_discharge_sediment.py fine with IDLE and hit F5 key, then the module will be displayed.

 ![idle image](./private/idle.jpeg "Demo of IDLE")

 ### Comand prompt or Terminal
 The file can be executed in the Command Prompt (Windows) or Terminal (macOX and Linux).
-First, change your current difectory to the location where the user saved the module_discharge_sediment.py file.
+First, change your current directory to the location where the user saved the module_discharge_sediment.py file.
 Then type "python module_discharge_sediment.py", and the module will be displayed.

 ![commandprompt image](./private/commandprompt.jpeg "Demo of Command Prompt")